ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 The region of the repository remains the same as that of the toolchain.

 If you want to link an existing Application Repository for the toolchain, select the `Bring your own app` option, and provide it as input to `Repository URL` field.
 As noted earlier, the toolchain currently supports linking only to existing GRIT repositories.
+If you want to know more about `Bring your own app`, see [Bringing your own app to DevSecOps](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-apps-byoa).

 ![DevSecOps application repository](images/devsecops_application_repo.png)